 Per serving (10 total servings):

-If you’re looking for more recipes featuring keto-friendly vegetables, give these a try:
+If you’re looking for keto-friendly dinner recipes to serve with keto roasted vegetables, give these a try:

 Like This Post?
 Give it a Share!